valhalla-lang/valhallac/README.md

         instructions as well as basic arithmetic.
   - [x] Access, assignment and retrieval of local variables within code-block scope.
+  - [x] Generating curried functions.
+  - [ ] Optimise functions to not curry when currying is not neccesary (by tracking arity of function's definition and function's call).
+  - [ ] Optimise functions to not search globally for variables when they come from nested closures (nested closures implement currying).
+  - [ ] Optimise functions for tail calls.
   - [ ] Track variable and function types.
   - [ ] Marshaling, i.e. serialising the bytecode and storing it in a file for future interpretation and execution by the virtual machine.